Domestic Violence: Demoralizing Abuse is Often Hidden in Plain Sight

 published on May 1, 2013 @ 10:34pm (EST)

 I’ve been accused lately of misrepresenting myself as a registered private investigator.
-I am one, for those who cannot figure out how to verify that information on their own.
-However, my role on this, my victim advocate’s blog, is not as a private investigator but as a – dare I repeat myself – victim advocate for which I receive no compensation.
+I am, for those who cannot figure out how to verify that information on their own.
+However, my role on this, my victims advocate blog, is not as a private investigator but as a – dare I repeat myself – victim advocate for which I receive no compensation.
 Never have, never will.
-Furthermore, my capacity with BehindTheYellowTape at this time is as an investigative journalist whose job it is to research and investigate facts, then report those facts to our listeners and readers.
+I’ve also been called a “rape apologist” for daring to disagree with certain people and for being willing to expose the lies surrounding certain victim profiteers but that’s another article for another day.
+Furthermore, my capacity with BehindTheYellowTape at this time is as an entirely pro bono investigative journalist whose task it is to research and investigate facts, then report those facts to listeners and readers.
 I know that for some, dissecting these roles into their appropriate categories might be a bit complex but it should be noted that simply because I am an “xyz” in one aspect of my work does not mean that I am also and “xyz” in all other roles, as well.
-My advocate’s blog is entirely about protecting victims of sexual crimes up to and including protection from exploitation well after the fact of assault.
-This is the reason that I chose to share the Facebook Private Messages with permission from their rightful owner, Joey Ortega, on NotYourPlaything.
+My advocate blog is entirely about protecting victims of sexual crimes, as well as the falsely accused, up to and including protection from exploitation well after the fact of assault or false claim.
+This is the reason that I have chosen to share the Facebook Private Messages with permission from their rightful owner, Joey Ortega, on NotYourPlaything.
 Plainly stated, I believe that Steubenville’s Jane Doe, as well as the entire town of Steubenville and its inhabitants, has been unfairly treated by Alexandria “Prinnie” Goddard and those who choose to blindly follow her, and that stated treatment has, in fact, been abusive.

 And with that I give you the following.
 Again, I have the permission of the rightful owner of the message copies to reprint this information at my discretion.
 The following messages exchanged between Joey Ortega and Alexandria “Prinnie” Goddard occurred December 25, 2012 beginning at 7:22pm (PST) thru January 23, 2013 ending 10:42pm, (PST).
 As with the previously posted messages, spelling and grammatical errors committed by both Joey Ortega and Alexandria “Prinnie” Goddard are left intact to protect the integrity of the messages: